 Council utilised the local newspaper, their own website and Facebook profile to provide updates and request input to the study.
 The media released to date is summarised in Table 4-5.
-Copies of the media releases are provided in Appendix A. It should be noted that, in addition to the media releases, residents and property owners likely to be affected by the study were contacted directly by mail on 7-10 November 2018.
+Copies of the media releases are provided in Appendix A. It should be noted that, in addition to the media releases, residents and property owners likely to be affected by the study were contacted directly by mail on 7-10 November 2018 and all residents, property owners and businesses within the PMF were contacted directly by mail during the public exhibition.